Stock market today: Wall Street slumps as its weak start to 2024 carries into another day

-Some of last year’s biggest winners were again giving back some of their gains.
-Tesla fell 2.9% after more than doubling last year, for example.
+Some of last year’s biggest winners again gave back some of their gains to weigh on the market.
+Tesla fell 4% after more than doubling last year, for example.
 It and the other six “Magnificent 7” Big Tech stocks responsible for the majority of Wall Street’s returns last year have regressed some following their tremendous runs.

 A couple of reports released Wednesday morning indicated the overall economy may indeed be slowing from its strong growth last summer, which the Federal Reserve hopes will keep a lid on inflation.
 A big danger is if it slows too much and begins shrinking.